• <GetStart>

 CSPro supports the following formats for offline map files:

 ArcGIS Tile PackageTile packages exported from ArcGIS.
 See the ArcGIS Help for details.
-Tile packages (.tpk files) must be created using the ArcGIS Online/Bing Maps/Google Maps tiling scheme to be compatible with CSPro.
+Tile packages (.tpk and .tpkx files) must be created using the ArcGIS Online/Bing Maps/Google Maps tiling scheme to be compatible with CSPro.
+PNG and JPEG tile formats are supported on all mapping engines, and Mixed packages are supported when using Leaflet.

 Putting Maps on Devices